SilverFoxx/Spoofa/README.md

 # Spoofa

-A Ruby replacement for Arpspoof
+A Ruby replacement for Arpspoof, for ARP-spoofing local networks.

 ### Install Requirements